bmazzarol/Icicle/Icicle.Docs/articles/when-all.md

 # When All

-Most common sort of concurrency requirement is run all child tasks at the same time.
+The most common sort of concurrency is to run all child tasks at the same time.
 This is provided by @Icicle.TaskScope.WhenAll.

 To use it,